 Research conducted in higher income countries has a smaller number of female subjects as well as female gender involved in these studies.

 Studies funded by universities and charitable foundations have recruited more women than pharmaceutical companies and public bodies.
-Although the US National Institutes of Health have been legally obliged since 1993 to fund only studies that will allow for gender comparisons, significantly, the third of the studies funded by them, in part, had only 20% of female participants.
+Although the US National Institutes of Health have been legally obliged since 1993 to fund only studies that will allow for gender comparisons, significantly, the third of the studies funded by them in part had only 20% of female participants.

 "Our study showed a persistent underrepresentation of women in HIV clinical trials," the authors write.
 "Only with sufficient knowledge of sex and gender, differences and similarities can evidence-based treatment, prevention, care and delivery be delivered to both men and women living with or at risk for HIV in a optimal way."

-However, those who performed this trial reflected that they should have given as much attention to retention strategies as to initial recruitment - personalized support to help women continue to collaborate with their health may have better retention in this study.
+However, those who conducted this trial reflected that they should have given as much attention to retention strategies as to initial recruitment - personalized support to help women continue to collaborate with their health may have better retention in this study.

 Translated by Cláudio Souza, from the original by Roger Pebody in Women under-represented in HIV clinical trials in 12 February 2016